 Dallas Zamora is returning to the mountains he grew up on, and bringing his career with him.
-Thanks to his degree in Ski Area Operations and three years of professional experience on his resume, Dallas landed a job as a Terrain Park Cat Operator at Powder Mountain in Eden, Utah—just 40 minutes from his hometown.
+Thanks to his degree in Ski Area Operations and three years of professional experience on his resume, Dallas landed a job as a Terrain Park Cat Operator at Snowbasin Resort in Huntsville, Utah—just 30 minutes from his hometown.

 In 2019, Dallas graduated from Colorado Mountain College Leadville with his Associates Degree in Ski Area Operations and two certificates in Slope and Trail Maintenance.
 Thanks to the curriculum requirements and hands-on nature of the Ski Area Ops program, Dallas had accrued three years of work experience in Colorado before graduating.

 “While I was living in Colorado and going to school, I worked park crew for Vail Resorts,” says Dallas, originally from Layton, UT, “I was hand crew so basically I was putting the finishing touches on all the features.”

 While in school, Ski Area Ops students are required to get a job in their field for at least a full semester.
 The real-world experience jump starts their ski industry career – boosting their resume with relevant experience while getting paid and earning college credit.
 Dallas worked for Vail Resorts for more than three years, before deciding to take his passion back home to the mountains he grew up on.

 As a natural hands-on learner, it’s no surprise that Terrain Parks and Snow Vehicle Maintenance were two of Dallas’ favorite classes.
 Small class sizes and close connections with instructors also contributed to his success at CMC.
 Professors became friends, extending their professional network and opening new opportunities at resorts around the world.